fredrikopenpayments/docs/docs/piscreatepaymentinitiation.md

 ### Path parameters
 `PAYMENT_PRODUCT` can be one of:

-- `domestic` - this is a non-euro payment within one country.
+- `domestic` - a non-euro payment within one country
-- `sepa-credit-transfers` - this is a EURO payment from one EURO ASPSP to another
+- `sepa-credit-transfers` - a EURO payment from one EURO ASPSP to another
-- `international` - this is an international payment
+- `international` - an international payment

-The [Get ASPSP Details endpoint](/en/openpayments-NextGenPSD2-1.3.3.html#operation/getASPSPDetails) will tell you what payment products that are availalbe for that ASPSP.
+Use the [Get ASPSP Details](/en/openpayments-NextGenPSD2-1.3.3.html#operation/getASPSPDetails) endpoint to get available payment products.

 ### Response
 ```javascript